Minimal rational curves on complete symmetric varieties: Complete symmetric varieties

 \item If each connected component of $\cL_{x_{\ad}}$ is a unique $N^0$-orbit, then $\pi_{*,x}$ sends each component of $\cK_x$ isomorphically to a component of $\cL_{x_{\ad}}$. \end{enumerate}

 \end{proposition}

-\begin{proof} (1) The open subset $\cK_{\emfr,x}$ is $B_H$-stable, and contains every $B_H$-fixed point by Lemma \ref{lem:curve}.2 and Lemma \ref{lem:hwc}.
+\begin{proof} (1) The open subset $\cK_{\emfr,x}$ is $B_H$-stable, and contains every $B_H$-fixed point by Lemma \ref{lem:curve}(2) and Lemma \ref{lem:hwc}.
 Using Borel's fixed point theorem, it follows that $\cK_{\emfr,x}$ is the whole $\cK_x$.
 Thus, $\cK_x$ is smooth; it is equidimensional by Lemma \ref{lem:cov}.
-The assertion on its dimension follows from \cite[II.3.2]{Kollar}.
+The assertion on its dimension follows from \cite[Section II.3.2]{Kollar}.

-(2) By Lemma \ref{lem:curve}.2 again, $\pi \vert_C$ is birational to its image $D$.
+(2) By Lemma \ref{lem:curve}(2) again, $\pi \vert_C$ is birational to its image $D$.
 In view of Lemma \ref{lem:dir}, this yields a commutative diagram of rational maps

 for a unique covering family of rational maps $\cL$ on $X_{\ad}$.
-Since $\cK_x$ is smooth, $\tau_x$ is finite and birational onto its image.
-Also, $\pi_{*,x}$ is a morphism since it is $B_H$-equivariant and defined at every $B_H$-fixed point.
-Moreover, $\cL$ contains the highest weight curve $D$, and hence is minimal by Proposition \ref{prop:min}.
+Since $\cK_x$ is smooth, $\tau_x$ is a finite morphism, birational onto its image (see \cite{Kebekus} and \cite{ HM}).
+Also, $\pi_{*,x}$ is a morphism since it is a $B_H$-equivariant rational map, defined at every $B_H$-fixed point.
+Moreover, $\cL$ contains the highest weight curve $D$, and hence is a family of minimal rational curves by Proposition \ref{prop:min}.
 Thus, $\tau_{x_{\ad}}$ is also a morphism, and is finite and birational onto its image as well.